-Daniel is an experienced advisor and advocate for large commercial disputes – whether in mediation, arbitration or litigation proceedings – and leads Chapman Tripp’s international arbitration practice.
+Daniel is an experienced advisor and advocate for large commercial disputes – whether in mediation, arbitration or litigation proceedings – and leads Chapman Tripp’s international law team.

 represented clients in a range of major industries, including mining, oil and